 - a.
 Readings and Participation.
-Class attendance and participation are a required part of the course, and will be considered in determining your grade.
+Class attendance and participation are a required part of the course and will be considered in determining your grade.
 I will expect you to read the assigned materials before class and to be prepared to discuss them in class.
 I will select a few students to lead discussion for each class. - b.
 Case briefs.
-You will submit a number of case-briefs on the dates indicated in the syllabus.
+You will submit several case-briefs on the dates indicated in the syllabus.
+Case briefs will be graded on a check, check plus, or check-minus basis.
 Late briefs will be penalized 1⁄2 a mark; briefs that are more than a week late will not be accepted.
-You should submit your brief electronically to Safe Assign before the beginning of class.
+You should submit your brief through Blackboard before the beginning of class.
 Case briefs will be approximately a page in length, and will consist of the following information: - The title of the case, the court deciding the case, and the date of the decision. - A brief, one to three sentence summary of the facts. - A brief, one-sentence statement, in question form, of the issue(s) in the case. - A brief description of the court's decision, or "holding," on each of the issues, expressed as a rule of law. - A brief summary/analysis of the legal basis for the decision and of the court's reasoning. - c.
 Mid-Term Exam.
-There will be one in-class mid-term exam on October 17 (Weds class) and October 18 (Thurs class). - d.
+There will be a take-home midterm on 10/13-10/15 (tentative dates).
+There will be no class that week (Tuesday is fall break). - d.
 ICJ Mock Argument Exercise.
-You will participate in a mock argument before the ICJ in class on November 14 (Weds class) or 15 (Thurs class).
+You will participate in a mock argument before the ICJ in class on November 16 (Tues class) or November 17 (Weds class).
 You will be graded on the eight-page paper you prepare and on your oral participation.
-This exercise is a big part of your grade so please be sure to save the date.
-The paper will be due Tuesday, November 20, at 4:00 p.m. through Safe Assign.
-If you are having difficulties with Safe Assign, you may send the paper to me by email to beat the clock, but must also submit through Safe Assign when possible. - e.
-Final Exam.
-The final exam for Wednesday's class will be held during finals week in our normally scheduled class time, on Wednesday, December 12.
-The exam for Thursday's class is scheduled for Tuesday, December 18, from 2:30 to 4:30 according to the University exam schedule.
-We can explore changing that.
+This exercise is a big part of your grade so please be sure to save the date and be prepared to participate in group activities during the previous week or two.
+The paper will be due Tuesday, November 23 through Blackboard.
+If you are having difficulties with Blackboard, you may send the paper to me by email to beat the clock, but must also submit through Blackboard when possible.